 Case in point, her Installation appropriately named Phalli’s Field13, 1965, featured an infinity field of phallus shapes to help her get over her fear of sex.
 As a child, Kusama’s mother would often send her out to spy on her cheating father and she has reported saying that seeing her father in these sexual encounters as a child traumatized her and made her afraid of sex.
 Her use of phalluses in Phalli’s Field, just like her continued usage of pumpkins, has therefore been an obsession that has helped her overcome her uncertainties.

 The meaning of the pumpkins

 Commonly repeated through her artwork and installation, Kusama started using this repetitive theme of pumpkins to overcome her fears, make some sense of her hallucinations, as well as gain control over her feelings and emotions.
-As such, she uses pumpkins and a lot of other components such as dots and phalluses as a tool to re-experience something that once instilled fear in her.
+As such, she uses pumpkins and other components such as dots and phalluses as a tool to re-experience something that once instilled fear in her.

 By reproducing the forms of things that terrify her in real life, Kusama has been able to find a technique that has allowed her to suppress her fears14 thereby turning something frightening into something amusing and inspiring.

 The pumpkins have been widely commercialized, with products ranging from t-shirts, pillows, clutches, coin purses and more.